dlodola/public/docs/about.md

 For contact details, please connect with me on [LinkedIn](https://www.linkedin.com/in/domenico-lodola).

+## Copyright and licences

+Unless otherwise stated, copyrights for material on this website is retained by the author.

+Any software or code made available on this website is provisionally done so under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licence.
+Attention is drawn to the Disclaimer of Warranty,  Limitation of Liability, and Automatic Licensing of Downstream Recipients clauses of this licence.

 ## Logo

 The logo is a stylized image of a Eurasian Skylark.
 Bonus points if you can figure out why I chose it.